 How each line item is applied

-• Flex (Holding + Usage): The Holding rate applies to every hour in the period (for example, 720 hours in a 30-day month) to guarantee the reservation.
-The Usage rate applies only to the hours when Flex Nodes were actually active in the cluster.
+- Flex (Holding + Usage): The Holding rate applies to every hour in the period (for example, 720 hours in a 30-day month) to guarantee the reservation.
+The Usage rate applies only to the hours when Flex Nodes are active in the cluster.
 Total Flex cost is the sum of those two components.

-• On-Demand: When usage for a SKU exceeds your Reserved Instance and Flex capacity, the excess is attributed at the standard On-Demand rate.
-In the table above, the 12 On-Demand hours represent a peak that went beyond the Flex ceiling.
+- On-Demand: When usage for a SKU exceeds your Reserved Instance and Flex capacity, the excess is attributed at the standard On-Demand rate.
+In the preceding table, the 12 On-Demand hours represent a peak that goes beyond the Flex ceiling.

-• Spot: Workloads scheduled on Spot Node Pools are billed at the Spot rate for that SKU and region.
-Spot is tracked as a separate compute class, so it does not consume or affect your RI or Flex capacity.
+- Spot: Workloads scheduled on Spot Node Pools are billed at the Spot rate for that SKU and region.
+Spot is tracked as a separate compute class, so it doesn’t consume or affect your RI or Flex capacity.